Greatdori/DoriKit/README.md

 </details>

 ### Testing
-You have to run testing by `DoriKitTests` scheme in Greatdori.xcodeproj (instead of Package.swift).
+You have to run testing by `DoriKitTests` scheme in DoriKit.xcodeproj (instead of Package.swift).

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE.txt) file for details.